 Travelling is an exciting but occasionally hazardous activity.
-From travel sickness to sunburn, dodgy food to insect bites, being on holiday in a foreign land can conjure up a concoction of minor ailments, which is why a first aid kit is a vital part of your luggage – particularly if you are travelling with children.
+From travel sickness to sunburn, dodgy food to insect bites, being on holiday in a foreign place can conjure up a concoction of minor ailments.
+So it is important to pack a first aid kit – especially if you are travelling with children.

 But what should you put in it?
-This depends largely on where you are going.
+This depends largely on where you’re going.
 A three-week holiday in Kenya or Thailand, for example, could result in different problems than a weekend stay in Paris, so be sensible and only take things you think you’ll need.

 Firstly, make sure you have an adequate supply of any medicines routinely taken by you or anyone else in your group.
 Don’t assume you will be able to get them wherever you go.

-Make sure any prescription drugs are properly labelled and check before you travel that you can bring them in to the country you plan to visit – don’t assume the same rules apply as in the UK.
-You can read more about packing prescription medicines and what’s allowed in our ‘Tips on holiday packing’ article.
+Make sure any prescription drugs are properly labelled and check before you travel that you can bring them into the country you plan to visit – don’t assume the same rules apply as in the UK.

 Every good first aid kit should include a healthy supply of plasters, wound dressings and antiseptic creams for those minor scrapes and falls.
 This is particularly important if you are travelling with children who are likely to be clambering on everything in sight.

 A place in the sun

 Chances are you’ll be heading off somewhere hot, so don’t forget sun protection and after-sun.
 Children in particular must wear high-factor cream in hot conditions – you can get factors of 50+ in most high-street pharmacies.